CleberPeter/SOTARU/docs/api.md

 # API

-Used for interaction with nodes.
+This section describes the HTTP API for interaction with nodes.

 ## Kill
 Only kill node process.